 Penguin publishes the paperback edition of Sue Monk Kidd’s The Secret Life of Bees, which goes on to become one of the biggest paperback bestsellers in Penguin’s history.

-The Kite Runner (Riverhead) by Khaled Hosseini, is published in the United States and goes on to sell more than 5 million copies.
+The Kite Runner (Riverhead) by Khaled Hosseini, is published in the United States and goes on to sell more than 55 million copies globally.

 Viking/Penguin author J.M.
 Coetzee is awarded the Nobel Prize for Literature.

 Penguin Putnam Inc. is rebranded as Penguin Group (USA) Inc.

 The Penguin Press is founded by Ann Godoff.
 Dedicated to publishing literary nonfiction and select fiction, it will go on to publish five Pulitzer Prize winners (Ghost Wars, by Steve Coll, 2005; Lords of Finance, by Liaquat Ahamed, 2010; Washington, by Ron Chernow, 2011; George F. Kennan, by John Lewis Gaddis, 2012, and Barbarian Days by William Finnegan, 2016).

 Sentinel Books, a right-of-center imprint specializing in a wide variety of right-of-center books, is founded by publisher Adrian Zackheim.

 Hudson Street Press, specializing in narrative nonfiction, lifestyle, health/diet, women’s issues, popular history, and biography, is launched.

 Alpha Books joins Penguin Group (USA).
 Established in 1991 as a computer book imprint for beginners, Alpha introduced the popular Complete Idiot’s Guide series.